fultonj/antelope/glance/topo.md

 Why should I have to force delete?

-Conjecture:

-- One pod was still alive on another node, so the service was still technically available.
-Maybe knowing this, k8s was therefore waiting for the other failed node to come back up so that its kubelet could confirm that the 2 terminating pods were fully deleted, and then, after that, it could reschedule them elsewhere.
+- One pod was still alive on another node, so the service was still technically available. k8s was therefore waiting for the other failed node to come back up so that its kubelet could confirm that the 2 terminating pods were fully deleted, and then, after that, it could reschedule them elsewhere.

 - It then also follows that if the node hosting the remaining pod then also failed while the other two pods were still down, then k8s might have rescheduled one of the pods elsewhere immediately to satisfy the minimum availability constraint of 1 pod being active.

-If it's waiting for the node to come back, so that it can be sure that the pod is gone, then if I restart the worker it should be able to confirm `glance-default-external-api-0` is gone and needs to be rescheduled and then schedule it on another node.
+Thus, if it's waiting for the node to come back, so that it can be sure that the pod is gone, I should be able to restart the worker so k8s can confirm `glance-default-external-api-0` is gone and needs to be rescheduled and then it will schedule it on another node.

 ```
 glance-default-external-api-0   3/3     Terminating   0          3d23h   192.168.52.46    worker-0   <none>           <none>